Most iconic moments from Victoria's Secret fashion shows over the years

 Heidi Klum becomes the first model to wear the fantasy bra on the televised Victoria’s Secret show

 A glittering 90-carat centrepiece diamond and 1,200 Sri Lankan pink sapphires adorned this incredible fantasy bra, aptly dubbed the Heavenly Star bra.
-It cost a staggering USD 12.5 million (INR 1.04 billion).
+It cost a staggering USD 12.5 million.
 It may have been the sixth fantasy lingerie for the brand, but it was the first one to be worn on the runway in Victoria’s Secret history.

 This is not the only time Klum wore such a statement.
-In 2003, she donned the red Very Sexy fantasy bra, which was tagged at USD 11 million (INR 913 million).
+In 2003, she donned the red Very Sexy fantasy bra, which was tagged at USD 11 million.
 The top featured a multicolour detailing with 2,800 jewels that took almost 370 hours to make.
 A huge 70-carat Excelsior diamond, the second-largest of its kind, dangled from it.

 In 1999, she wore the Millennium bra to herald the 21st century.
-Priced at USD 10 million (INR 829 million), the top featured a starry-sky-inspired motif adorned with over 2,000 diamonds and sapphires inlaid in platinum.
+Priced at USD 10 million, the top featured a starry-sky-inspired motif adorned with over 2,000 diamonds and sapphires inlaid in platinum.

 When Destiny’s Child owned Victoria’s Secret fashion show